Yanda-Meng/Yanda-Meng.github.io/_pages/cv.md

 2021.09 - 2021.11:
 **Department of Eye and Vision Science, University of Liverpool, UK.
 (Research Assistant)**
-Work with [Dr. Yalin Zheng](https://www.liverpool.ac.uk/life-course-and-medical-sciences/staff/yalin-zheng/) on OCT layer segmentation project.
+Work with [Dr. Yalin Zheng](https://www.liverpool.ac.uk/life-course-and-medical-sciences/staff/yalin-zheng/) on the OCT layer segmentation project.

 2021.02 - 2021.06:
 **Department of Musculoskeletal and Ageing Sciences, University of Liverpool, UK.
 (Research Assistant)**